Blog / Schematic | Definition of Schematic, Schematic Drawings Explained

 Wiring Diagrams

 Wiring diagrams focus on the physical layout of wires and components.
-They show how everything is connected in real life, often using realistic pictures or simple drawings.
+They show how everything is connected in real life, often using realistic pictures or simple drawings in machine schematics.

 Logic Diagrams